Host Security «Prev Next»

 Explanation: The sudo command allows you to execute the "lpr" command, passing to lpr the filename "myfile.txt".

-Installing and using sudo
+Installing and using the sudo command

 The sudo package is supplied with Red Hat Powertools and can be installed by simply typing: